YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: gtmcrypt plug-in reports it was unable to obtain an encryption key for file ffff.

-Action: Examine the message (eeee) from the plug-in and take the needed action: for example, verify encryption key for this file is pointed to by the database key file, verify proper permissions on the directory path and the file, and so on.
+Action: Examine the message (eeee) from the plug-in and take the needed action: for example, verify that the encryption key for this file is pointed to by the database key file, verify proper permissions on the directory path and file and so on.
 Also, make sure that there is an appropriate maximum process limit because obtaining an encryption key may fork other processes.

 ---------------------
 CRYPTKEYFETCHFAILEDNF